 PROGRAMMING

 The Woodfin Parks and Recreation Department works cooperatively with area non-profits as well as independently to provide parks and recreation programming for our facilities as well as the community as a whole.
-Among the events and programs the Woodfin Parks and Recreation Facility participates in include: the annual Woodfin Labor Day Picnic, sponsorship of the Woodfin Youth League and Golden Age Club, a cooperative association with the YMCA to provide youth soccer facilities, and sponsorships of everything from marathons and 5K’s to fishing tournaments.
+The events and programs the Woodfin Parks and Recreation Facility participates in include: a cooperative association with the YMCA to provide youth soccer facilities, and sponsorships of everything from marathons and 5K’s to fishing tournaments.
 We are constantly looking for ways to enhance our park programing to reflect the needs and the wants of the people of Woodfin.
 If you’ve got an idea for a specific program or event we’d love to hear from you.
 Please email any suggestions to clerk@woodfin-nc.gov.

 WHAT’S COMING IN THE FUTURE?